 Write snippets as they occur to you—dialogue, descriptions of places.
 Drop these in roughly at the points where they’ll appear in the story.

-2. A pictures scrapbook
+2. A picture scrapbook

 You might build a set of pictures of people and places.
 As this document is just for you, you can break all the copyright rules.
 I used to trawl Flickr, looking at pictures of random people—it was a good way to find a surprising face that might be the start of a character.
 I once saw a picture of the broadcaster Alan Titchmarsh and decided he was perfect for the role of Prime Minister of Canada!
 As you’re not publishing this document, you can make anyone into anything you like.
 (P.S.
 Do not share this outline on social media because you don’t have permission to use the pictures publicly!
 But you can use them in private to jog your memory.)